theapsgroup/steampipe-plugin-clickup/docs/tables/clickup_list_task.md

 # Table: clickup_list_task

-Obtain information about tasks within your ClickUp environment.
+Obtain information about tasks assigned to a specific list within your ClickUp environment.

 However you **MUST** specify either an `id` (single) or `list_id` (for multiple tasks) in the WHERE or JOIN clause.